tarsal-co/react-code-challenge/README.md

    1. You can use this template as a starting point: [React - CodeSandbox](https://codesandbox.io/s/react-new)
 1. Data is loaded dynamically, but only 1 time, from NOAA
 1. Interactive Charts allowing the ability to filter by units and from/to date controls

+## Delivery

+There is no deadline for submission.
+We understand that we all have lives, so please don't be stressed about completing this challenge within a day or two.
+While delivery time is not a requirement in this challenge, it may be used should we need to make a decision between two viable candidates.

+You may use any tools available to you to complete the challenge.
+This includes using AI-assisted development.
+However the application should work, bug free, when first visited by our reviewing team.

+When you are ready to sumbit, please email the link to your application to your hiring contact at Tarsal.
+If the application code is obfuscated, then please also email a link to a public repository or a .zip file of your code as well.

+Once the application has been vetted as working, your code will be passed around the team for a blind code review.
+After the code review has been completed then the hiring managers will inform you of their decision.

+Thanks it!
+We appreciate your interest in working at Tarsal and for taking the time to perform this coding challenge.